petethegreat/RepData_PeerAssessment1/PA1_template.md

 Reproducible Research assignment 1: Daily activity monitoring
 ==============================================================

 Note: Rstudio is being funny.
-The html was knit from this .Rmd file using the following:
+Using the following to knit HTML from the .Rmd

 ```
 library(knitr)